kristinabog/planet-fit/README.md

 ### Known Bugs

-- When clicking on the navigation bar links, it jumps to the middle of the setion and does not show the header of the section.
+- When clicking on the navigation bar links, it jumps to the middle of the section and does not show the header of the section.
-- In the form, the input is not connected to the submit button.

 ## Deployment